Bad Bunny x Adidas for The World Cup with a “Flamboyan” Collab

 This drop is actually part of Adidas building Bad Bunny as one of their global ambassadors for the FIFA 2026 World Cup.
 The event of the summer, globally.

-And then Adidas also cast Bad Bunny alongside soccer icons like Lionel Messi and actor Timothée Chalamet in a film that celebrates the brand's sponsorship of the World Cup.
+Adidas has also cast Bad Bunny alongside soccer icons like Lionel Messi and actor Timothée Chalamet in a film that celebrates the brand's sponsorship of the World Cup.
 It's a beautifully crafted story about the sport, told through a finely tuned cultural lens that Bad Bunny has a rightful place in.
-He's a natural in it.

 This is his brand territory.
-He’s become a natural storyteller, and his fit in this story is completely organic.
+He’s become a natural storyteller, and this story is a natural for him.

 Like I said yesterday, if the shirt fits, wear it!
 Today, if the shoe fits, wear it!
-If the role fits, act it!
+And if the role fits, act it!

 Source: Adidas

-The entire series of collaborations and drops has been so well coordinated and strategically mined, yet also natural at the same time.
+The entire series of collaborations and drops has been so well coordinated and strategically mined, yet also free flowing at the same time.
 This is marketing that just plain works because it's all on brand.

 Bad Bunny is operating as a cultural architect … writer, singer, designer, actor, brand ambassador.
 Each project builds on the last.
 Each one true to his brand, true to his roots.
 Each one reaching bigger audiences on bigger stages.